No Bones About It: How to Save on Yard Skeletons

 First, Home Depot has a step-by-step maintenance guide on how to put your skeleton together and how to take it apart.
 Once you’ve done assembly and Halloween has come and gone, it’s time to take your Skelly apart.

-To take Skelly apart and store him, he needs to be laid down and disassembled.
-Home Depot recommends having three people working on this task.
-Taking the parts apart will have to be done in the opposite order of assembly, which takes about 45 minutes.
-The batteries that power the LED eyes should be removed when storing Skelly.
+Skelly needs to be laid down and disassembled to be stored.
+Home Depot recommends having three people work on this task.
+You will need to take everything apart in the opposite order of assembly, which takes about 45 minutes.
+You should remove the batteries that power the LED eyes when storing Skelly.
 Each of the parts should be placed in the original box for storage wherever you see fit, from your garage to your attic.
 A climate-controlled space is best.
 If you didn’t hold on to the original box, Reddit users recommend buying Christmas tree storage bags to hold the larger bones.

 Writer Elizabeth Djinis is a contributor to The Penny Hoarder, often writing about selling goods online through social platforms.
 Kelly Gurnett is a former contributor to The Penny Hoarder.